pip Platform Docs

 Vesting Mechanism

-The vesting is handled by the Clanker Vault contract.
-When a token is deployed, the factory contract automatically allocates 10% of the token supply to a vesting position in the vault, designated for the profile owner.
+Vesting is built directly into the DERC-20 token contract created by Doppler.
+When a token is deployed, 10% of the total supply (100 million tokens) is allocated to a vesting schedule for the profile owner.

 This creates a strong alignment between the profile owner and the token community — the profile owner benefits from long-term token appreciation rather than being able to dump immediately.